Duet3D/RepRapFirmware/AddingNewKinematics.md

 3. In your kinematics class, override virtual functions as needed.
 See the comments in file Kinematics.h for a description of those functions.

-4. Modify file Kinematics.h by adding a #include directive to include the .h file that declares your new kinematics.
+4. Modify file Kinematics.cpp by adding a #include directive to include the .h file that declares your new kinematics.
 Also modify function Create by adding a new case to create an instance of your new kinematics class when the appropriate kinematics type number is passed.

-DC updated 2018-03-20.
+DC updated 2018-04-02.